saptarshibasu/aws-study/README.md

 * Copying an unencrypted snapshot allows encryption
 * All the data in flight moving between the instance and an encrypted volume is encrypted
 * EBS backups use IO and hence backups should be taken during off-peak hours
+* Each EBS volume is automatically replicated within its own AZ to protect gtom component failute and provide high availability and durability
+* EC2 instance and its volume are going to be in the same AZ

 ## Route 53